WarrenUhrich/lighthouse-labs-javascript-asynchronous-control-flow/README.md

 Code that won't necessarily run in the order it was written.

 "NON-BLOCKING" in that next lines can run right away after an asynchronous instruction is registered.

+## High Order Functions

+A function that does one of, or both of:

+1. Accepts a function as a parameter.
+2. Returns a function as a response.